MaxAdams0/Split-Audio/README.md

 The only requirements are related to installs on your computer, any required python libraries for the script will be installed automatically using setup.py.
 - [Python](https://www.python.org/downloads/release/python-31011/) (only 3.10.11 was tested, others may work)
 - [FFmpeg](https://ffmpeg.org/download.html)
+***This script is meant for windows only***

-You may need to add either of these to your PATH Environmental Variables (Windows)
+You may need to add either of these to your PATH Environmental Variables
 ## Use
 1. Run `setup.py`, and wait until it is done
 2. Put your audio file(s) into the input folder